txa/IFR-notes/README.md

-These are the lecture notes for COMP2065 (IFR) unsing lean and verso.
+These are the lecture notes for COMP2065 (IFR) using lean4 and verso.

 Run
 lake exe ifrnotes
 and then
-_out/html-multi
+cd _out/html-multi
 python3 -m http.server 8000
 open http://localhost:8000